Numerical Approximation of Gaussian random fields on Closed Surfaces: Random Fields

 \subsection{Random Fields on Surfaces}

 The advantage of the SPDE approach is that it can be straightforwardly generalized to random fields on surfaces \cite{BTMD2020}, while this is not the case when starting from the mean field and covariance function.
-For instance, replacing the Euclidean distance $|\bx-\bx'|$ in \eqref{def:Matern} by the geodesic distance between $\bx$ and $\bx'$ does not yield an admissible covariance function as it fails to be positive semi-definite, see for instance \cite{FLH2015}.
+For instance, replacing the Euclidean distance $|\bx-\bx'|$ in \eqref{def:Matern} by the geodesic distance between $\bx$ and $\bx'$ does not yield an admissible covariance function as it fails to be positive semi-definite, see e.g. \cite{FLH2015}.